Skip to main content

 Other

 Center for Energy and Environment (CEE) partnered with Xcel Energy and Pacific Northwest National Laboratory (PNNL) to evaluate interior storm windows as an energy savings measure.
-Funding for this field testing was provided in part by the U.S. Department of Energy’s Storm Window and Insulating Panel (SWIP) Campaign to develop cost-effective energy saving technologies.
+Funding for this field testing was provided in part by the Department of Energy to develop cost-effective energy saving technologies.
 The home was selected through an energy audit as a candidate that could benefit from storm window improvement.
+New interior storm windows were installed in the home, which had old and leaky exterior storm windows estimated to be 30–50 years old.

 Case Study